 The Academy approves a final general fund budget in May based on enrollment projections for the Academy's fiscal year.
 In October, after enrollment stabilizes, adjustments are made to the budget.
 At year-end, the Academy had variances between its final budgeted and actual activities.
-Overall, the Academy recognized \$284,960 more revenue than expected and spending was within budget, when compared to the final budget.
-Two budget amendments were made during the fiscal year ended June 30, 2023.
+Overall, the Academy recognized \$126,866 more revenue than expected and spending was within budget, when compared to the final budget.